 Case 1: Chloe (Taiwan, 31 years old) | Thermage + Hyaluronic Acid Injection combination

 Chloe is a marketing manager who faces a lot of work pressure.
-At the age of 32, she noticed that her skin had started to loose and her cheeks were gradually sinking.
-She originally planned to get Thermage treatment in Taiwan, but the cost shocked her—600 sessions for the whole face cost 42,000 New Taiwan dollars.
+At the age of 32, she noticed that her skin had started to loose and her jowls were gradually sinking.
+She originally planned to get Thermage treatment in Taiwan, but the cost shocked her—600 sessions for the whole face cost NT$42,000.

-Later, through a friend’s recommendation, she decided to take the opportunity during a business trip to Seoul to get the treatment.
-After consulting a dermatologist in Gangnam District, she spent 520,000 South Korean won (approximately 13,000 New Taiwan dollars) on 600 Thermage sessions for her face, and also added 160,000 South Korean won (about 4,000 New Taiwan dollars) for 16 hyaluronic acid injections.
-The total cost was less than 17,000 New Taiwan dollars.
+Later, through a friend’s recommendation, she decided to take the opportunity during a business trip to Seoul.
+After consulting a dermatologist in Gangnam District, she had 600 Thermage sessions for her whole face for KRW 520,000 (approximately NT$13,000), and also added 160,000 KRW (about NT$4,000) for Hyaluronic Acid injections.
+The total cost was less than NT$17,000.

-She experienced slight redness the day after the Thermage treatment, but it faded by the next day.
+She experienced slight redness the day after the Thermage treatment, but it disappeared by the next day.
 About two weeks after returning to Taiwan, she noticed a noticeable improvement in the definition of her facial features.
-A colleague even asked her if she had gotten a new hairstyle that made her look younger.
-She replied, “Just the Thermage treatment saved me almost 30,000 New Taiwan dollars—it was even enough to cover the cost of my flight back.”
+A colleague even asked if she had gotten a new hairstyle that made her look younger.
+She replied, “Just the Thermage treatment saved me almost NT$30,000—it was even enough to cover the cost of my flight back.”

 Case 2: Josh (Hong Kong, 27 years old) | Picosecond laser for uneven skin pigmentation

-Josh is a working professional in Hong Kong who spends a lot of time commuting in the sun, which has caused him to develop many freckles and uneven skin pigmentation.
+Josh is a working professional in Hong Kong who spends much of his time commuting in the sun, which has led to the development of freckles and uneven skin pigmentation on his face.
 After consulting several clinics in Hong Kong, he found that the cost of a full-face picosecond laser treatment ranged from HK$4,500 to HK$8,000, which made him hesitate.

 While on a trip to Seoul, he booked a session at a dermatology clinic near Hongdae for a full-face picosecond laser treatment, which only cost 120,000 Korean won (about HK$720).
 He said, “I wondered if the equipment was inferior, but the doctor explained everything carefully before the procedure.
 The machine used was a brand-name one, and I could immediately feel my skin looking brighter after the treatment.”

-After the treatment, he continued his travels for another two days before returning to Hong Kong.
+After the treatment, he continued his activities in Seoul for two more days before returning to Hong Kong.
 He did not experience any significant discomfort, except for mild peeling.
-Three weeks later, the pigmentation had faded by about 40%, and he already planned to go back for a second session.
-He remarked, “The picosecond laser treatment in Seoul is much cheaper, and the doctors take your skin condition seriously—they don’t just rush through the procedure.”
+Three weeks later, the pigmentation had faded by about 40%, and he already planned to schedule a second treatment.
+He remarked, “The picosecond laser treatment in Seoul is much cheaper, and the doctors really take the time to assess your skin condition carefully instead of just rushing through the procedure.”

 Mika is a freelance worker in Kuala Lumpur, Malaysia, who has been closely following Korean beauty treatments.
-She wanted to improve the sagging of her face and its oval shape.
-After comparing prices locally, she found that a full-face ultrasound facial therapy including the neck cost around RM5,000 (about NT$35,000), while Botox for the masseter muscles started at RM800 per side.
+She decided to undergo a comprehensive procedure to address her sagging face and broad facial structure.
+After comparing prices locally, she found that an ultrasound facelift for the whole face and neck cost around RM5,000 or more (about NT$35,000), while Botox for the masseter muscles started at RM800 per side.

-When she went to Seoul, she booked a session at a clinic that provided Chinese interpretation.
-The full-face ultrasound facial therapy and neck treatment cost 550,000 Korean won (about NT$13,750), and Botox for both sides cost 140,000 Korean won (about NT$3,500), saving her more than NT$17,000 in total.
+When she went to Seoul, she booked a consultation at a clinic that provided Chinese-language services.
+The ultrasound facelift for her whole face and neck cost 550,000 Korean won (about NT$13,750), and Botox for both sides cost 140,000 Korean won (about NT$3,500), resulting in a savings of over NT$17,000.

-Her feedback was, “I could feel the effects during the ultrasound facial therapy, but the doctor’s technique was very precise.
-After the treatment, the lines around my chin became much clearer, and my friends thought I had lost five kilograms.
-The Botox took about a month to show its effect, and my face shape changed from oval to more symmetrical—I was very satisfied.”
+Her feedback was, “I could feel the effects during the ultrasound facelift, but the doctor’s technique was very precise; they didn’t increase the number of treatments unnecessarily.
+After the procedure, the lines around my chin became much clearer, and my friends thought I had lost five kilograms.
+The Botox took about a month to show its effects, and my face shape changed from broad to oval—I was very satisfied with the results.”

 BeautsGO reservation platform

-By using professional booking platforms like BeautsGO, you can reserve treatments and discounts in advance, reducing the need for on-site communication and saving time and money.
+By using professional reservation platforms like BeautsGO, you can book treatments and discounts in advance, reducing the need for on-site communication and saving time and money.

 BeautsGO is a specialized booking platform for overseas travelers seeking medical beauty treatments in Korea.
 It offers a Chinese-language interface, real-time quotes, and discount coupons.
 After making a reservation, the clinic will confirm it in advance, reducing language barriers.